 - Anything else that’s project-specific but should be theme-independent.

 I always use an autoloader and PSR-4 setup.
 Making a plugin is easier than you think.

 Tip 5: Always test page builder and block libraries

-You decide to load Atomic blocks on a site that already has Stackable blocks on it.
+You decide to load Atomic blocks on a site that already has Stackable blocks.
 What happens?

 Make sure you test.
 How do you do that?

-I use GTMetrix or Lighthouse tools in my browser to always test.
+I use GTMetrix or Lighthouse tools in my browser to constantly test.

 Tip 6: Use Google Tag Manager

 Using Google Analytics or other tracking tools, make sure you link them to Google Tag Manager.
 Google Tag Manager is a free tool that helps you manage all the tags on your website.
 It also provides an easy way to deploy updates when new tracking tools are released.